HTTP-APIs/docs/docs/src/content/tutorial/setting_and_running_hydrus.md

 1. Navigate into the `creating_api_doc` directory as created in tutorial 2 [Insert link]
 2. Activate the virtual environment by typing `source activate`
 3. Create a new file `index.py`.
 This file will use `hydrus` to spin up a semantic web server.
-4. Run `pip install git+https://github.com/HTTP-APIs/hydrus.git#egg=hydrus` (This step can be little tricky as hydrus depends on few platform dependent packages, be sure to check out FAQs if you face any problem).
+4. Run `pip install git+https://github.com/HTTP-APIs/hydrus.git#egg=hydrus` (This step can be tricky as `hydrus` depends on few platform-dependent packages, be sure to check out FAQs if you face any problem).
-5. In the `index.py` file start by importing required modules.
+5. In the `index.py` file start by importing the required modules.

 ```python
 from sqlalchemy import create_engine